UltraMessaging/lbmct/README.md

 Note that the source will be nominally unaware of non-CT Receivers and will not be able to issue any kind of warning if this use case is not desired.

-* A CT Receiver subscribing to a non-CT Source is not supported.
+* A CT Receiver subscribing to a non-CT Source is not recommended.
 The CT Receiver will repeatedly send CT control handshake messages to the source context.
-Since it will not receive the proper handshake response, the receiver will be “deaf” to the non-CT Source.
+Since it will not receive the proper handshake response, the receiver will normally be “deaf” to the non-CT Source.
-Thus, it is a bad idea to have both CT and non-CT Sources for the same topic.
+However, the "pre_delivery" option can be used to force delivery of messages received from non-connected sources.

 * When Smart Source is added, the sender will need to be at least UM 6.10, although the Smart Source code could be conditionally compiled.